ASG9000/ffs-script/README.md

 ## Things that will make your life easier

 You will need something like [Node.js](https://nodejs.org/) v8.6+ to run the JavaScript that results.

 For processing the compiler output you may need [PERL 5.x](https://perl.org).
 Also, you will need an IDE.
 I use [Visual Studio Code](https://code.visualstudio.com/).

 If you do choose VSCode then update the settings by editing `settings.json` so that it interprets `.ffs` files as JavaScript which will provide relatively sane syntax highlighting.
+Your `settings.json` should look like:
 ```
 // Place your settings in this file to overwrite the default settings
 {